 Respondent contends that consistent with Property Tax Rule 8 and Board issued appraisal guidance, Respondent appropriately disallowed the \$2.4 billion initial contribution as an expense in the CEA value indicator.
-(SAPD Analysis, pp. 12-13; citing UVM pp. 35-37 and AH 502, p.
+(UVM pp. 35-37 and AH 502, p.
 74.)
 Respondent explains amortization and depreciation are not deducted when computing the future income stream to be capitalized because doing so would artificially lower that future income stream by subtracting non-cash expenses and would also cause the future income stream to no longer be a future income stream (since it would then include past expenses); in other words, deducting either is contrary to the principles on which the CEA indicator is premised.
-(SAPD Analysis, p.
-13.)
 Thus, pursuant to Property Tax Rule 8 and AH 502's interpretation thereof, Respondent did not allow the \$2.4 billion initial contribution as an expense in the CEA value indicator because the contribution was made in a previous year.
-(Ibid.)

-Respondent contends Petitioner admits that the Wildfire Insurance Fund-related initial contribution is both a past, non-recurring expense and that it is being amortized over a 15-year period37 and Respondent maintains the treatment of amortized costs in the CEA indicator of value is explained in Rule 8 and AH 502.
-(Ibid.)
-Further, in De Luz, the California Supreme Court made clear that amortized costs are not deducted from the anticipated income to be capitalized.38
+Respondent contends Petitioner admits that the Wildfire Insurance Fund-related initial contribution is both a past, non-recurring expense and that it is now being amortized over a 20-year period and Respondent maintains the treatment of amortized costs in the CEA indicator of value is explained in Rule 8 and AH 502.
+Further, in De Luz, the California Supreme Court made clear that amortized costs are not deducted from the anticipated income to be capitalized.
 While Respondent acknowledges the specific items which the De Luz Court considered were leasehold improvements, Respondent maintains the Court's logic applies to capitalized assets generally.
-(SAPD Analysis, p.
-13.)

 Additionally, Respondent notes that the accounting treatment of the initial contribution is undisputed: an asset entitled "Wildfire Insurance Fund contributions" was created on Petitioner's balance sheet and a corresponding amortized portion is deducted on SCE's income statement.
-(SAPD Analysis, p.
-14.)
 Thus, Respondent asserts that consistent with AH 502, De Luz, and generally accepted appraisal practice, the initial contribution's treatment for property tax valuation purposes should also be undisputed.
-(Ibid.)

 Then, Respondent asserts Petitioner's contention that the expense be treated akin to prepaid insurance, ratably deducted over some coverage period, misses the issue, as the issue is not over whether the initial contribution is or is not prepaid insurance.
-(Ibid.)
-Respondent confirms that Petitioner's ordinary insurance expense was allowed, but instead asserts the issue is over whether the
+Respondent confirms that Petitioner's